Murder of Ana Walshe

 On January 4, 2023, Ana Walshe, a Serbian-American real estate executive, was reported missing by her employer and, separately, by her husband, Brian Walshe.
-Ana, who had residences in Cohasset, Massachusetts, and Washington, D.C., was last seen early on January 1 in Cohasset, having had dinner with Brian and a friend of his on New Year's Eve.
+Ana was last seen early on January 1 at the couple's home in Cohasset, having had dinner with Brian and a family friend on New Year's Eve.

-Brian told the police that Ana had flown to D.C. for a work emergency.
-After an initial arrest on January 8 for misleading investigators regarding his whereabouts the day of the disappearance, Brian was charged on January 18 with murder and disinterring a body without authority, to which he pleaded not guilty; prosecutors allege that he beat her to death and dismembered and disposed of her body.
+Brian told the police that Ana had flown to Washington, D.C., where she had a second residence, for a work emergency.
+After an initial arrest on January 8 for misleading investigators, Brian was charged on January 18 with murder and disinterring a body without authority, to which he pleaded not guilty; prosecutors allege that he killed her and dismembered and disposed of her body.

+On December 15, 2025, Brian was found guilty of the first-degree murder of Ana.
+He had previously pleaded guilty to counts of misleading police and illegally disposing of a body which was never found.

 Background

 Ana Ljubičić (Note: Ana's surname at birth was Ljubičić, sometimes spelled without diacritics in English language sources.
 During her first marriage, her surname was Knipp or Ljubičić Knipp.
-Walshe is written as Volš in Serbian.) was born in Belgrade, SR Serbia, SFR Yugoslavia, in 1983.
+Walshe is written as Volš in Serbian.) was born in Belgrade, SR Serbia, SFR Yugoslavia, on April 12, 1983.
 She was raised in Belgrade where she attended the Fifth Belgrade Gymnasium and obtained a BA in French language and literature from the University of Belgrade.
 She emigrated to the United States in 2005, eventually becoming a dual citizen.
 She found work in the hospitality industry, including at The Inn at Little Washington.
 According to Boston 25 News, she is thought to have met Brian Walshe during her two years working at the Wheatleigh Hotel in Lenox, Massachusetts.
 She and Brian married in 2016 and she took his surname.
 They subsequently had three sons, who at the time of her disappearance were ages two, four, and six.

 After working at several more hotels, Ana Walshe became a regional general manager at the real estate company Tishman Speyer in February 2022, splitting her time between her home with Brian in Cohasset, Massachusetts, and a residence in Washington, D.C., where she worked.

 In 2021, Brian pleaded guilty in federal court on three charges of fraud relating to selling counterfeit Andy Warhol works.
 At the time of Ana's disappearance, he was on house arrest awaiting sentencing.